TradingView Indicator

 • Perfect timing

 Feature engineering on price, volume, and indicator data.
-Online learning adapts to recent market behavior.
-Conservative implementation — reduces false positives rather than predicting moves.
+Real-time learning adapts to recent market behavior.
+Conservative implementation - reduces false positives rather than predicting moves.

 What it provides